paulfoley/Udacity_Nanodegree-Data_Analyst/Facebook_Data-Explore/README.md

 ### Exploratory Files

-* `facebook_data-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the exploration for the project.
+* `facebook_data-explore.rmd` - Main project file, an Rmd file that contains the exploration for the project.
 * `facebook_data-explore.html` - HTML output file for easy viewability in the browser.

 _**Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/facebook_data-explore) for easy viewing.**_